Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 More Botanical Gardens in Miami

 In South Miami, Deering Estate, preserves the 1920s era Miami estate of Charles Deering, Chicago industrialist, early preservationist, environmentalist, art collector, philanthropist and first chairman of the International Harvester Company.
-Nestled along the coast in South Dade, the Deering Estate is a cultural asset and historic site listed on the National Register of Historic Places and has much more than you can imagine such as a night hike & camp fire, and themed cruises Plus concerts, events, workshops.
+Nestled along the coast in South Dade, the Deering Estate is a cultural asset and historic site listed on the National Register of Historic Places and has much more than you can imagine such as a night hike & camp fire, and themed cruises Plus concerts, events, yoga, workshops.

-There are many areas for walking , including Deering Point, People’s Dock, North Addition Environmentally Endangered Lands, and the Main Estate Grounds.
 Open daily from 10 AM to 5 PM everyday except Thanksgiving and Christmas.
 Adults: $15; Youth (ages 4-14): $7; Military & senior discounts .

 Deering Estate Foundation Members: Free.
 Admission can be purchased in advance or at the gate.
 You can view videos here.
 Deering Estate, 16701 SW 72nd Avenue.